uwasejeannine/Intego360/README.md

 ## Deployment Plan

 1. **Backend Deployment**:
-   - Deploy the Django backend on a cloud platform like AWS, Heroku, or DigitalOcean.
+   - Deploy the Django backend on a cloud platform like Heroku or DigitalOcean.
    - Set up a production database (e.g., PostgreSQL).
    - Configure environment variables for production.